harness/harness-migrate/cmd/stash/README.md

 ## Troubleshooting
 ### General
-### Import fails due to unresolved host
+### Export fails due to unresolved host
-If project import fails due to unresolved host make sure bitbucket server is reachable from the machine which is running migrator.
+If project export fails due to unresolved host make sure bitbucket server is reachable from the machine which is running the migrator.

 ### Missing webhooks or branch rules
 If you see missing items for any webhooks or branch rules you can refer `ExporterLogs.log` file in root of zip folder.